Geebung

 The educational profile of Geebung exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 31.3%, surpassing Queensland's average of 25.7%.
+The area's educational profile is notable regionally, with university qualification rates at 31.3% of residents aged 15+, surpassing the Queensland average of 25.7%.
 Bachelor degrees are most prevalent at 22.2%, followed by postgraduate qualifications (6.0%) and graduate diplomas (3.1%).
-Vocational credentials are also prominent, with 34.1% of residents aged 15+ holding them – advanced diplomas at 12.4% and certificates at 21.7%.
+Vocational credentials are prominent, with 34.1% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.4% and certificates for 21.7%.

-Educational participation is high, with 28.4% currently enrolled in formal education.
+Educational participation is high, with 28.4% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 8.6% in secondary education, and 4.8% pursuing tertiary education.

 Frequently Asked Questions - Education